François Bozizé: 2003 Coup d’etat and Presidency

+In December 2004, a constitution was approved in a referendum which would allow a semi presidential system and a two term limit.

-On 30 December 2004, Bozizé was one of five candidates approved to run in the presidential election scheduled for early 2005.
+That same month on 30 December 2004, Bozizé was one of five candidates approved to run in the presidential election scheduled for early 2005.
 On 4 January 2005, Bozizé announced that three initially excluded candidates would also be allowed to run, although former president Patassé was not included in either group.
 In late January, it was announced that more candidates would be permitted to run in the election, bringing the total to 11 and leaving only Patassé barred.
 The elections were also delayed by one month from the previously scheduled date of 13 February to 13 March.

 Bozizé placed first in the 13 March election, taking just under 43% of the vote according to official results.
 He faced Patassé's last prime minister, Martin Ziguélé, in a second round of voting; this was held on 8 May and according to official results announced on 24 May, he won with 64.6% of the vote.
 He was sworn in on 11 June.

-The National Assembly authorized Bozizé to rule by decree for three months, from 1 January to 31 March 2006; his Prime Minister, Élie Doté, said that this period of rule by decree was successful, enabling Bozizé to take measures to streamline the civil service.
+The National Assembly authorized Bozizé to rule by decree for three months, from 1 January to 31 March 2006; his prime minister, Élie Doté, said that this period of rule by decree was successful, enabling Bozizé to take measures to streamline the civil service.

 In addition to being president, Bozizé has been Minister of National Defense since taking power.
 At the end of the transitional period, he retained the defense portfolio when he appointed a new government under Doté in June 2005, and he also kept it in a September 2006 cabinet reshuffle.